learn-co-curriculum/dsc-data-modeling-v3/README.md

 Imagine answering these questions without `REVENUE` table - you will be joining all 3 tables, every time you want to answer a question.
 So now it's easy to see why a business would want fact tables pre-formulated, and just do a simple `SELECT` query to pull important KPIs.

 Now, let's take a look at some fields. `COUNTRY_CODE` in `BRANCH` and `DEALER` tables are coded, which means if we want to know the exact name of country, we'll have to search for another table.
 Same goes with `COLOR_ID` in `MODEL` table.
+These data would be further normalized to reduce data redundancy.

 Now, to make data more normalized, we expand this ERD into snowflake schema like below: